 Data collected after 2000 is often available as both georeferenced TIFF images and digital data files.
 These data files may be available in several forms, including dense point clouds, thinned point clouds, or a 3-dimensional surface model.

-Note: The LDS does not hold bathymetric data, instead providing indexes to enable discoverability of bathymetric data; all requests for data must be ordered via email@example.com.
+Note: The LDS does not hold bathymetric data, but instead provides indexes to enable discoverability of bathymetric data.
+All requests for data must be made by emailing email@example.com

-Tide stations are the locations around New Zealand and its waters at which sea level measurements either have been, or continue to be, made.
+Tide stations are locations around New Zealand and its waters at which sea level measurements are (or previously were) made.
 Information about these tide stations and their location can be found on the LDS.

-LINZ publishes official tide predictions and sea level information through the annual New Zealand Nautical Almanac.
-Predictions for tides and tidal streams are also made available in CSV and PDF format from the pages below.
+Toitū Te Whenua publishes official tide predictions and sea level information through the annual New Zealand Nautical Almanac.
+Predictions for tides and tidal streams are also made available in CSV and PDF format.

-Sea level data for selected tide stations is available for download from the LINZ website.
+Sea level data for selected tide stations can be downloaded from the Toitū Te Whenua website.

 Marine Geospatial Information

-In New Zealand, many organisations, including LINZ, collect and store marine geospatial information (MGI).
-The LINZ website provides links to New Zealand’s MGI data portals to increase the findability and accessibility of MGI.
+Many New Zealand organisations collect and store marine geospatial information (MGI).
+The Toitū Te Whenua website provides links to New Zealand’s MGI data portals to increase the findability and accessibility of MGI.